 In the 1990s, Townes changed the mindset of SETI scientists by suggesting an alternative to the radio searches that had dominated the field until that time.
 He proposed an alternative scheme to use mirror and lens telescopes to look for flashing lights (optical SETI), a scheme that until that time was considered far less attractive.
 Townes pointed out that when used with some inexpensive optics, lasers could be easily focused into very narrow beams, thus mitigating the increased energy cost of light photons.

-For this insight, as well as his service as a member of the SETI Institute’s Board of Trustees, in 2002 Charlie Townes became the second person to be honored with the Frank Drake Award.
+For this insight, as well as his service as a member of the SETI Institute’s Board of Directors, in 2002 Charlie Townes became the second person to be honored with the Frank Drake Award.
 He died in 2015.